Quantum Schubert calculus for smooth Schubert divisors of $F\ell_n$: Quantum Schubert polynomials for

-The classical part follows from the same argument as in \cref{InductiveQSchu}, where the constraint $u_{hi}\leq w_0s_{n-1}$ is redundant by \cref{InductiveCor}.
+The classical part follows from the same argument as in \cref{InductiveQSchu}, where the constraint $ut_{hi}\leq w_0s_{n-1}$ is redundant by \cref{InductiveCor}.
 Again note that if $c\leq i-1<i<k$, then $u\lessdot_{i-1}^q ut_{ck}$ implies $u\lessdot_{i}^q ut_{ck}$.
-Therefore the difference of the sum involving quantum parts in the two quantum products happens exactly when either $k=i$ in the first product or $c=i$ in the second product.
-The part of $k=i$ in the first product is exactly the second sum in the equation for $\xi^w$ in the statement.
-It remains to show that the rest is given by $c=i$ part in $\xi^{s_i}\star \xi^u$ together with $\delta_{i, n-1}q_{n-1}\xi^u$, namely to show
+Therefore the difference between the quantum parts of the two quantum products occurs exactly when either $k=i$ in the first product or $c=i$ in the second product.
+The $k=i$ part in the first product is exactly the second sum in the equation for $\xi^w$ in the statement.
+It remains to show that the rest is given by the $c=i$ part of $\xi^{s_i}\star \xi^u$ together with $\delta_{i, n-1}q_{n-1}\xi^u$, namely to show